 This course is designed for the newcomer to the paper coating industry, as well as those with experience who wish to broaden and update their knowledge and understanding of the basics of coating materials, processes and coating and coated substrate formulation/design.
 Course instructors will include WMU faculty and industry experts with decades of experience in coating and papermaking.

 Past speakers included

 John Bergin, Randy Branston, Gordon Bugg, Brad Fadden, Meggan Hostetler-Schrock, Jeremy Iwanski, Dr. Kecheng Li, Dr. Tony Lyons, Charles P. Klass, Jim Niemiec, Alexandra Pekarovicova, James M. Rennes, John A. Roper III, Mark A. Sorenson, Dan Varney, Don Ventresca

-- Free WMU shuttle service provided to WMU’s campus for the course each day as well as to and from the off-site dinner
+- Free WMU shuttle is a service provided to WMU’s campus for the course each day as well as to and from the off-site dinner.

 Individuals taking this course should leave with the following understanding:

 - Coated paper and paperboard grades overview